Python-Based GeoImagery Dataset Development for Deep Learning-Driven Forest Wildfire Detection

 To do this, a tile size of 256x256 pixels is specified and each RGB image is downloaded individually from Google Drive to a temporary local folder.
 Using Python’s rasterio library, the original RGB images are opened to obtain their dimensions.
 Then, the number of rows and columns for the tiles is calculated based on the chosen tile size.
 Next, a rasterio Window object is used to extract the corresponding portion from the original image and read the RGB data, ensuring the order of the bands (B4, B3, and B2).

 The segmented RGB tiles are then saved as GeoTIFF files using the tifffile Python library Gohlke & Contributors, 2021.
 This is a critical step to maintain the integrity of the three-channel RGB data, as the rasterio library alone can alter the color of the images during saving.
-Additionally, the metadata of the saved tiles is updated to include georeferencing information and to modify parameters such as width, height, and transform (see Code 3).
+Additionally, the metadata of the saved tiles is updated to include georeferencing information and to modify parameters such as width, height, and transform (see Program 3).

 A similar approach is used to segment the binary masks, specifying that the images contain only one band.